MAIN: 719-584-0250 | EMERGENCY: 719-543-2217

 Drain all water from sprinkler system and shut off supply.
 Shut off supply line to swamp cooler, then disconnect and drain supply line.
 Optional: cover cooler to minimize heat loss.

-Report broken or missing meter lids to the Board of Water Works Service Department, 543-2217.
+Report broken or missing meter lid to the Pueblo Water Service Department, 719-584-0210.
 The water meter will be safe from freezing if the dead air space is maintained around it.
-If you suspect a problem with the meter, contact the Water Works.
+Do not tamper with the meter itself as you may be responsible for the cost of any damage incurred.
+If you suspect a problem with the meter, contact Pueblo Water.
 There is no charge for a professional service worker to come out to your property.

 Before a pipe breaks is the time to locate your shutoff valve.
 Learn how to turn it off and educate others in your household.
-If the Water Works can help in this regard, just let us know.
+If our service worker can help in this regard, just let us know.

-Ask a friend to check your premise while you’re away, and let them know it’s OK to call on the Water Works for assistance if a need arises.
+Ask a friend to check your property while you’re away, and let them know it’s OK to call on Pueblo Water for assistance if the need arises.